Core Natural Resources, Inc.

 Areas of Concern

-The stock receives a Fundamental Health Score of 6.6/100 based on profitability, valuation, growth, and balance sheet metrics.
-The F grade reflects weak fundamentals and significant financial concerns.
+The stock receives a Fundamental Health Score of 51.6/100 based on profitability, valuation, growth, and balance sheet metrics.
+The C grade reflects average fundamentals, with notable risks in certain areas.

 Fundamental Health Score